8 Medical Complications of Anorexia

 • Nutritional counseling.

-Depending on the illness’s severity, treatment may occur in a hospital, outpatient program, or residential treatment center.
+Depending on the severity of the illness, treatment may occur in a hospital, an outpatient program, or a residential treatment center.
 Still, there can be no help at all without action.

 The first step in finding help for anorexia nervosa is often talking to a healthcare professional.
-These experts can provide an accurate diagnosis and refer you to appropriate treatment options.
+These experts can provide an accurate diagnosis and refer you to the most suitable treatment options.

 A number of eating disorder hotlines can also help people access information and resources.
-These services are often free, and allow people to discuss these issues in an anonymous format.
+These services are often free and allow people to discuss these issues anonymously and confidentially.

 Regardless of where it’s done, seeking help for anorexia nervosa is a courageous step toward recovery.
 With the proper treatment and support, it is possible to overcome this illness and lead a happy and healthy life.